ThePhar/archipelago.js/README.md

 ### DataManager

-The `data` property on an `ArchipelagoClient` can be used for seeing current data about the room or to send `Set` operations to the server.
+The `data` property on an `Client` can be used for seeing current data about the room or to send `Set` operations to the server.

 ```javascript